usnistgov/nist-mud/README.md

 The central office (IT shop) provides a VNF platform such as OpenStack which can host Virtual Network functions.

-Our  network model consists of a collection of CPE switches connected to an NPE switch.
 The NPE switch routes packets to a cloud-resident virtual network function VNF switch.
 MUD flow rules are installed only at CPE switches.
 Packets that leave the CPE switch and are sent to the NPE switch are tagged with a VLAN tag at the CPE switch that identifies the CPE switch from which they originated.
 At the NPE switch the VLAN tag is used to direct packets to a corresponding VNF switch.
-This arrangement extends the CPE VLAN to the enterprise cloud.
+This arrangement extends the CPE (department) LAN to the enterprise cloud.
+We propose to host scalable Intrusion Detection platforms in the enterprise cloud to complement the functionality of MUD.

 The following diagram shows the network architecture of the system.